Managing NeMo Entity Store#

 About NeMo Entity Store#

 NVIDIA NeMo Entity Store manages the registration objects, or pointers, of the model data in your cluster.
-It serves as the central registry for the organizational entities, like namespaces and projects, that the rest of the NeMo microservices rely on to lookup model information.
+It serves as the central registry for the organizational entities, like namespaces and projects.
+The rest of the NeMo microservices rely on this registry to look up model information.

 Refer to the NeMo Platform documentation for more details on the entity concept and managing entities.
 The NeMo Entity Store and NeMo Data Store work together to store entity and dataset information about your models and should be deployed together.